Episode 50

 Open Heart Surgery with Boots

-Giving voice and education to heart patients around the world to complete the healing picture post heart surgery.
+Giving voice to heart patients around the world.

-Open Heart Surgery with Boots Podcast gives voice to heart patients around the world and helps complete the healing picture to make it easier to thrive post heart surgery.
+Giving voice and providing hope to heart patients around the world.
+Let's complete the healing picture and so you can thrive post heart surgery.

 Hi, my name is Boots Knighton, and I am an open-heart surgery patient in Victor, Idaho.
 Diagnosed with three different congenital heart defects at 42 years old, my life changed in an instant.
 In 2023, I launched this podcast because it was what I needed when I was facing heart surgery.
-I interview hearts of all kinds and elevate health care providers who think outside the box of general healthcare and believe that patients are the CEOs of their own health.
+I interview hearts of all kinds and as well as health care providers.
+You are the CEOs of your own health, and this podcast will teach how to advocate for your heart so you can live your best life.